MELICA-AU/template-repo/README.md

 * Creation of a thematic digital archive focused on the civil defense from materials present in the Aarhus City Archive
 * Smart text and spatial analysis of the two archives :smile:

-[In two to three sentences state the purpose of this repository, ideally tying it to an existing MELICA milestone.
-E.g., The purpose of this repository is to provide templates for all future MELICA repositories in order to save precious time and maintain high standards and uniformity of our documentation.]
 ---

 ## Purpose
-Collect, reconcile and merge field-collected data on shelters, to map our their 2024 status quo, afterlife, landuse and utilization.
-The product is a master dataset with ground-truthed data.
+[In two to three sentences state the purpose of this repository in greater detail, ideally tying it to an existing SDAM milestone.
+E.g., The purpose of this repository is to provide templates for all future SDAM repositories in order to save precious time and maintain high standards and uniformity of our documentation.]

 ---
 ## Authors